Mitochondrial Disorders

 - Maternal inheritance: mtDNA is transmitted exclusively from the ovum; paternal mitochondria are tagged with ubiquitin and destroyed after fertilization

-- An affected mother passes the mutation to all children, but only daughters transmit further
+- An affected mother passes mutant mtDNA to all children, but only daughters transmit further; heteroplasmy levels (and therefore clinical severity) vary widely between siblings due to the genetic bottleneck

 - Heteroplasmy: coexistence of normal (wild-type) and mutant mtDNA within the same cell